draggsconnor/BlipKit/manual/index.md

 layout: doc
 title: Manual
 order: 10
+description: This is an overview of the library's concept and its basic objects.
+Basically, all object variables are declared statically.
+This way, memory allocations can be optimized.
 ---

 This is an overview of the library's concept and its basic objects.
 Basically, all object variables are declared statically.
 This way, memory allocations can be optimized for the own needs.